 The business model of InhibOx requires virtually unlimited computing power, and a very high level of data security.
 The company was exploring infrastructure options that could provide adequate power and security, but also allow the company to reduce computing costs.

 Paul Davie, CEO of InhibOx, describes why they chose to work with Amazon Web Services (AWS): “The reliable availability of effectively unlimited computing power is critical to our business model, and AWS has proved faultless in delivering this, with a very high level of customer service.
 Secondly, AWS provides the highest levels of data security, a critical factor for us and our clients.”

 InhibOx uses AWS to provide the huge computational resources needed to build Scopius-format databases, with pre-calculated 3D structures and properties.
-Paul Davie says, “We used Amazon EC2, Amazon S3, and Amazon EC2 Spot Instances to construct massive compute clusters as needed.
+Paul Davie says, “We used Amazon Elastic Computer Cloud (Amazon EC2), Amazon Simple Storage Service Amazon S3), and Amazon EC2 Spot Instances to construct massive compute clusters as needed.
 After benchmarking the most appropriate types of compute instances, we settled on cc2.8xlarge as giving the most cost-effective computational throughput."